altovacio/duelo-de-plumas/README.md

     *   Review the text display mechanism in the evaluation form (currently inline, was previously a toggle) for usability.
     *   Standardize confirmation messages and redirects.
     *   Improve visual design and responsiveness.
+    *   ✅ Add Markdown support for contest descriptions and submission texts.
 *   **Testing:**
     *   Implement unit tests for models and core logic (e.g., `calculate_contest_results`).
     *   Implement integration tests for user flows (submission, evaluation, admin actions).